ZacharieALES/AutoExpe/docs/experimentation_format.md

 ### extensions (optional)

-Considered filename extensions  for the instance files  (by default only txt and  json extensions  are considered).
+Allowed  filename extensions  for the instance files  (by default only txt and  json extensions  are considered).
 This entry  can either  be a single extension: